-Students in Pre-K will be dismissed from Door 17.
+Students in Pre-K through 2nd Grade will be dismissed from Door 17.
 Students will only be released to a parent, guardian, or individual listed on Pikmykid or the emergency contact form.
-A valid photo ID or driver's license must be shown.
 Classroom identification badge must be visible in your vehicle.